sagesteppe/sagesteppe/README.md

 [What is Graduate School and how do you apply?](https://sagesteppe.github.io/What-is-Graduate-School-and-how-do-you-apply/)

 ## Some Teaching Materials
 This is a click along/set up tutorial for previous fieldworker crews I've had.
 It gives them some basic backgrounds on what a geographic information system (GIS) is, and helps them set up their work projects.
 It was my first time going to online, non-lecture based instruction.
+I wouldn't set up something like this again, but what I would do was largely informed by this experience.
 [Using QGIS](https://github.com/sagesteppe/QGIS_Lesson)

 ## Some Species Distribution Modelling things